androidessence/androidessence.com/_posts/2023-02-06-interface-naming-conventions.md

 ## Recap

 At the end of the day, the naming convention you and your team use is a personal choice.
 By using interfaces, we're making a good choice toward scalable applications.
 The naming convention is mostly cosmetic, but I hope you've seen that it can serve a purpose for discoverability and quickly understanding the codebase by reading class names.
 What I believe matters most is that you take the time to think about it.
 Your conversation may ultimately end with "well, there's no dependency or situation specific usage here, so we just want to fall back on the `Impl` suffix.
 That's okay!
-Not all suggestions apply to all situations, but perhaps these ideas produce just a few less `InterfaceImpl` conventions out there.
+Not all suggestions apply to all situations, but hopefully this post helps you find ways to provide more clarity in class names.